-Yelp has a very sophisticated review algorithm; it’s designed to filter fake reviews and reviews that are too positive or negative.
+Yelp has a very sophisticated review algorithm.
+It’s designed to filter fake reviews and reviews that are either too positive or negative.
 So, once a review makes it through Yelp’s filters it is really hard to do anything about it.
-As a result, when it comes to bad Yelp reviews the best thing you can do BY FAR is not getting them in the first place.
+As a result, when it comes to bad Yelp reviews, the best thing you can do is NOT GET them in the first place.
 But, in the restaurant business, bad reviews are inevitable and this is what you can do to manage them:

-2. Flag It – If you find that a bad review offensive, illegitimate, or otherwise unmanageable, flag it.
+If you find that a bad review is offensive, illegitimate, or otherwise unmanageable, flag it.
 Yelp has strict rules about review content, so in extreme cases or where there are no other reasonable options, flagging unfavorable reviews is your only option.
-And if by chance the bad review violates the Yelp ToS, it will be removed.
+And if, by chance, the bad review violates the Yelp Terms of Service, it will be removed.

 If you’ve executed the steps above and still find yourself with bad reviews, the best thing to do is have a lot of very positive reviews (that are legit).